 A CONSCIOUS JOURNEY

-"Inspired by a life-changing event, Busy Buttons was born with an aim to promote human interaction, nurture imagination, creative expression, enrich and empower the lives of young people from diverse ethnicities and social backgrounds with varying abilities and needs.
+"Inspired by a life-threatening event, Busy Buttons was born with an aim to promote creative expression, nurture imagination, make human connections, enrich and empower the lives of young people from diverse ethnicities and social backgrounds with varying abilities and needs.

-Over the years, Busy Buttons CORE has grown to continues in its outreach delivering vibrant inclusive programmes and events to the community promoting arts, heritage and culture.
+Over the years, Busy Buttons CORE has grown to continue in its outreach delivering vibrant inclusive programmes and events to the community promoting arts, heritage and culture.